bars breakfast Featured gluten-free vegan

 Why white quinoa?

-Did you even know white quinoa was a thing?
-It is!
 There are actually lots of different colors of quinoa – white, red, black and more!
 White quinoa is the fastest cooking quinoa that is light in texture and mild in flavor.
 It’s perfect for these breakfast bars!
+You can try making this quinoa breakfast bars with a different flavor/color of quinoa but I find they take longer to cook and the flavors are affected.

 Do you have to rinse quinoa?